jvalenzuela/atform/doc/source/auto.rst

 many options that become especially powerful when tasked with duplicate or iterative material.
 This chapter contains examples for handling common cases easily automated with simple idioms.
-The key concept is testgen scripts are regular Python, so any valid Python construct can be used to call testgen functions or create the content passed to those functions.
+The key concept is |project_name| scripts are regular Python, so any valid Python construct can be used to call |project_name| functions or create the content passed to those functions.

 The next example addresses a common procedure step widely used in many